Sachanee/Micro_Blogging_Platform/README.md

 Get started by cloning the project using the following command:

 1. Git Clone the project with:https://github.com/Sachanee/Micro_Blogging_Platform
-2. Move to the base directory: `cd Django-twitter-clone`
+2. Move to the base directory: `cd Django-twitter-clone`.
-3. Create a new python enveronment with:
+3. Create a new Python environment with: `python -m venv venv`.